 With the world of Fintech on the rise, app-only banks are increasing in popularity and more people are making the switch than ever before.
-In fact, the latest figures from the Current Account Switching Service (CASS) covering July - September 2023 showed that app-only banks Starling Bank* and Monzo, collectively acquired over 20,000 customers during that period and lost fewer customers than some of their high street competitors.
+In fact, the latest figures from the Current Account Switching Service (CASS) covering July - September 2024 showed that app-only banks Chase, Starling Bank and Monzo, collectively acquired over 20,000 customers during that period and lost fewer customers than some of their high street competitors.
 For more information on the switching figures you can read our article, 'Revealed- the best bank accounts to switch to'.

 What is an app-only bank?